A Quick Summary

 Simpler Recycling is a UK government initiative aimed at making recycling easier and more consistent across England.

-Introduced by DEFRA, the plan standardises waste collection processes to improve recycling rates and reduce landfill usage.
+Introduced by DEFRA (The UK government’s Department for Environment, Food, and Rural Affairs) the plan standardises waste collection processes to improve recycling rates and reduce landfill usage.

-This guide covers everything businesses and households need to know, from key changes and timelines to the benefits and potential challenges of compliance.
+This guide covers everything businesses need to know, from key changes and timelines, to the benefits and potential challenges of compliance.

 Table of Contents